Jayne Nakata is a long term resident of Iwaki City, Fukushima.

 When the earthquake and tsunami hit Fukushima in 2011, setting off a nuclear meltdown, Jayne was 7 months pregnant with her first child, living less than 50 km from the power station.

-8 years on, she’s on a mission to help her town recover from the disaster.
+Over 10 years later, she’s on a mission to help her town recover from the disaster.

 Her popular podcast “Transformations with Jayne”, helps women living in Japan to find support and inspiration to live their best lives.